kuhnandrasgabor/CV/generated/everything-included_output_en.md

 ## 2011 – Present: Freelance Professional (Photography, 3D Graphics, Webdesign, Architectural Visualization)

-I have over the years gathered experience across various industries from photography, and programming to real-estate renovation.
+I have over the years gathered experience across various industries from **photography**, and **programming** to real-estate **renovation**.

-On the computer side of things I was part of a team tasked with building a multilanguage checklist app for iOs, and I had worked on a Magento based online furniture store mostly written in PHP.
+On the computer side of things I was part of a team tasked with building a multilanguage **checklist app for iOs**, and I had worked on a **Magento based online** furniture **store** mostly written in PHP.

-On the visuals front, I worked on interactive, real-time 3D architectural visualization projects using Unreal Engine 4 and Blender for both personal and client projects.
+On the visuals front, I worked on interactive, real-time **3D architectural visualization** projects using **Unreal Engine 4 and Blender** for both personal and client projects.

-I did 3D modeling and animation work in Blender, and branding, advertising, logo and web design work in Adobe Creative Suite.
+I did **3D modeling and animation** work in Blender, and **branding, advertising, logo and web design** work in Adobe Creative Suite.

-For personal projects and changing things up, I did some remodeling and renovation work, and also worked for quite some time as a freelance photographer just for fun and to keep my skills sharp.
+For personal projects and changing things up, I did some remodeling and renovation work, and also worked for quite some time as a freelance **photographer** just for fun and to keep my skills sharp.

 * Designing and modeling houses and environments
 * Creating 3D models and animations